-Built by Consolidated.
+Built by Consolidated at San Diego.
 Delivered to the United States Navy (USN) as PBY-5 Catalina bureau number 08283.
 Assigned to Patrol Squadron 34 (VP-34).
 Squadron number 66.
 No known nickname or nose art.
 Later, VP-34 was redesignated VPB-34.

 During 1944, this Catalina operated in New Guinea.

 On April 15, 1944 took off piloted by Lt(jg) William L. Garrett Jr. "Willie" on a mission to rescue any downed aviators of a Far East Air Force (FEAF) strike against Tadji and stood by at Seleo Island.
 By radio, this Catalina was notified by B-25 Mitchells from the 345th Bombardment Group about a life raft spotted off the north coast of New Guinea.
 Earlier that same day, an OA-10 Catalina piloted by Matson had attempted to perform a rescue but crashed on landed and exploded, killing the entire crew.
 This Catalina successfully landed in rough seas with roughly 12-15' swells.
 After rescuing 2nd Lt.
 James M. Horton and SSgt Alphonse S. Rylko the crew of A-20G Havoc 42-86723 that ditched on April 12, 1944.
 Prior to takeoff, the Catalina crew jettisoned as much weight as possible before successfully taking off and flying the rescued crew to Langemak Bay off Finschafen.
 Afterwards, Garrett earned the Distinguished Flying Cross (DFC) for his role performing this rescue.

 Later, this Catalina operated from Leyte Gulf in the Philippines.

 On November 27, 1944 this Catalina was lost in Leyte Gulf.